st3lll4/todo/README.md

 ## A simple to-do list application
-#### fulfills the requirements for a small app while still demonstrating best code practises
+#### 💁 Fulfills all the requirements for a small app while still demonstrating best code practises
 - Technologies used:
   - .NET backend
   - Next.js frontend
     - Flowbite React UI components with custom Tailwind (because the library is built on Tailwind and even though it can be creatively limiting on its own, it is highly customizable)
-  - Postgres DB in docker
+  - Postgres DB in docker 🐳

 ### Some specifications
 - API functionality
   - Filtering
     - it can be tested in swagger at http://localhost:5066/swagger, and it is optimized to my best ability :)
     - applied to GET /api/taskLists endpoint and is an optional parameter
     - fetches all lists that have a part which matches the filter, or any of their items matches the filter (multiple filters look for an item that matches all, not one)